-What is Partner Retention?
+What is Partner Retention in Channel Management?

 Partner Retention is the practice of maintaining long-term relationships with channel partners within a partner ecosystem.
 It ensures partners remain active and engaged with your partner program through continuous support and mutual value creation, often utilizing partner relationship management tools.